 A Quick Note About .HEIC

 You may have recently seen yet another photo type making its way onto your devices — .HEIC.
-Photos on modern iPhones are often .HEIC, which is a type of high efficiency image file format.
-When it exports/sends them elsewhere it’s supposed to convert to JPEG, but sometimes does not.
-If you encounter a .HEIC in the wild, it’s a fine image, but needs to be converted to JPEG for us to accept it.
+Photos on modern iPhones are often .HEIC, which is a type of high-efficiency image file format.
+When it exports/sends them elsewhere it’s supposed to convert to JPEG, but sometimes it does not.
+If you encounter a .HEIC in the wild, it’s a fine image but needs to be converted to JPEG for us to accept it.

 2) .PNG